Go to main content

 The job description is the reference document that guides the entire process.
 It must include:

-• Performance indicators expected for the position
+• Expected performance indicators for the position

 Internal validation and budget arbitration